 They are all based on a very simple principle too: you have to tell the search engines exactly what you are writing about.

 So basic right?
-But remember, without doing this, how can we expect search engines to know what our post are about and who they should send to read it?
+But remember, without doing this, how can we expect search engines to know what our posts are about and who they should send to read these posts?